luridarmawan/super_app_boilerplate/docs/GPS.md

 ## Localization

-GPS strings tersedia dalam Bahasa Indonesia dan English di `lib/core/l10n/app_localizations.dart`:
+GPS strings are available in Indonesian and English in `lib/core/l10n/app_localizations.dart`:

 | Key | Indonesian | English |
 |-----|------------|---------|